aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mobi-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert MOBI to EXCEL or Online App" h2="Export MOBI to EXCEL via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MOBI to EXCEL?</h2>

+The MOBI format is a popular format for e-books, but it is not compatible with Microsoft Excel.
+If you need to use the data from a MOBI file in an Excel spreadsheet, you will need to convert the MOBI file to a format that Excel can read, such as HTML or XLSX.
+This can be done easily with the help of document manipulation and conversion APIs.

+<h2>How Aspose.Total Helps for MOBI to Excel Conversion?</h2>

- You can include MOBI to EXCEL conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to EXCEL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert MOBI to EXCEL.
+With Aspose.Words for C++, you can export MOBI to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to EXCEL.
+Both APIs come under the Aspose.Total for C++ package.
+This makes it easy to include MOBI to EXCEL conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}